Last updated

 Shipping API Feautres

-With the Shipping API add-on, you can access the following capabilities:
+With the Shipping API, you can access the following capabilities:

 • Rate shopping via a dedicated rates endpoint